iman-sharifi-ghb/Inductive-Logic-Programming-ILP-using-Prolog-Programming-Aleph-Metagol-in-Maze/README.md

 8. To save extracted rules use `write_rules('filename.txt')`.

-# State Transition using Metagol
+# State Transition in Maze using Metagol

-We extracted the same rules for `next_state` using Metagol in this [link](https://github.com/98210184/Inductive-Logic-Programming-using-Prolog-Programming-and-Aleph/tree/main/2-Maze%20State%20Transition%20using%20Metagol).

-# Inductive-Logic-Programming-using-Prolog-Programming-and-Metagol

 # Abstract